top of page

 About

-Laura is a British-Lithuanian multidisciplinary artist based in London.
+Laura is a Lithuanian multidisciplinary artist based in London.
 She studied at the University of Cambridge and received MA in painting at the Royal College of Art.

 Drawing inspiration from literature, psychoanalysis, philosophy and old masters, Laura reimagines and challenges dogmatic narratives to expose paradoxes and myths surrounding power and freedom of choice.

-Laura has been commmissioned by institutions such as Sela Museum in Lithuania and has exhibited in both group and solo shows across Europe and the UK.
+Laura has been commmissioned by institutions such as Sela Museum in Lithuania, Museum of Modern Art Matino, Italy and has exhibited in both group and solo shows across Europe and the UK.

-Extracts from her text with Estelle Hoy for ARK.
+Extracts from her texts with Estelle Hoy and others for ARK below.

 For more information, please send an email